proto-aiken-13/tp/docs/team/lsyurea.md

 - Add Mark attendance for the same group of students at the same time.
 - Add Unmark attendance for the same groups of students at the same time.
 - Add a new command to assign the same group of students.
+- Add a new command to grade the same group of students with the same marks.

 ### Contributions to the User Guide (UG)